Tier 4 visa conditions

 |5||Temporary workers and youth mobility (including sponsored researchers)|

-The University of Westminster is a licensed Sponsor institution with UK Visas and Immingration (UKVI).
+The University of Westminster is a licensed sponsor institution with UK Visas and Immigration (UKVI).
 As a sponsor the University has certain responsibilities, which are audited by the Home Office.

 How does Tier 4 affect you, the student?

 As a student on a Tier 4 (General) student visa, the following is required to comply with your immigration conditions.

 Your student visa is tied to the institution sponsoring you – the University of Westminster.
 If you wish to change institution and study elsewhere, you must submit a new visa application.

 When you arrive in the UK:

 - You must register during your enrolment period.
 If you have been issued with a CAS number but don’t enrol, you will be reported to UKVI.
 If you decide not to come to the University or will arrive late, you must inform admission or the Registry Office

 - Admissions and the Faculty Registry will take a copy of your passport and visa details for the student record

 - Be sure to keep your contact details up-to-date via SRSWeb

 - You have to be registered as a student at the University on a full-time course or an exchange programme.
 If you are on a course below degree level you must have at least 15 hours per week of daytime study